pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

      * 'S' : 8-bit signed integer (-128 to 127)
      * 'C' : 16-bit integer (-32768 to 65535)
      * 'L' : 32-bit signed integer
+     * '=' : computed name at link time

   * *sourcefile* (lstring) : source file name where expression was defined, to be used in error messages.
 May be an empty string, signalling that